Edenfield

 Edenfield is a village within the Rossendale borough of Lancashire, England.
-Lying on the River Irwell, it is around 1.25 mi north of Ramsbottom, 2.5 mi south of Rawtenstall, and 6.0 mi west of Norden, and has a total population of 2,080, reducing to 2,053 at the 2011 Census.
+Lying on the River Irwell, it is around 1.25 mi north of Ramsbottom, 2.5 mi south of Rawtenstall, and 6.0 mi west of Norden.
+At the 2001 census it had a total population of 2,080, reducing to 2,053 at the 2011 census.

 Edenfield village centre lies at the intersection of three A roads; the A676 from Bolton, the A680 from Accrington and Rochdale and the A56 from Rawtenstall and Bury.
 The M66 motorway terminates its course at Edenfield, whereupon it becomes the A56 dual carriageway known as the Edenfield Bypass.

 The village has recently seen growth as a commuter settlement for Greater Manchester.

 History

 The origins of the Edenfield place name are not entirely clear, but it seems extremely unlikely that it derives from "fields of Eden" or similar.
-Given the large number of Norse-derived place names in Rossendale and bearing in mind that documents from the 17th century and older spell the name as Aydenfield or some variant of this, a likely etymology is the Norse "øy" (riverside ground/island; see for instance the village of Øyer) + "tun" (farmstead) + field; in other words, the land belonging to the farmstead by the river (Irwell).
+Given the large number of Old Norse-derived place names in Rossendale and bearing in mind that documents from the 17th century and older spell the name as Aydenfield or some variant of this, a likely toponymy is the Old Norse "øy" (riverside ground/island; see for instance the village of Øyer) + "tun" (farmstead) + field; in other words, the land belonging to the farmstead by the river (Irwell).

-Edenfield Chapel of Ease (the precursor of the parish church and part of the benefice of Bury) is extensively mentioned in 16th-century documents.
+Edenfield Chapel of Ease (the precursor of the parish church and part of the benefice of Bury) is extensively mentioned in 16th century documents.

 It probably had its own curate before the Reformation.